sgratzl/d3tutorial/README.md

 rects = d3.select("g").selectAll("rect").data([1, 2, 3]);
 ```

-One can specify the type in more detail by specifing the generic argument of the function.
+One can specify the type in more detail by specifying the generic argument of the function.
 This is useful when the selector is more complex that just the element type. e.g., `d3.select<SVGGElement, unknown>(".chart")`.
 One also has to specify the generic arguments when using scales that are not just numbers but e.g., a linear scale for generating colors as `d3.scaleLinear<string, number>().domain([0, 1]).range(["white", "black"]);`.

 ---